 Selecting the perfect location for your workspace sets the foundation for its ambiance and functionality.

-• Consider factors such as natural light, noise levels, and proximity to household distractions.
+Consider factors such as natural light, noise levels, and location to household distractions.

 2. Invest in Quality Furniture

-• Your desk should be spacious enough to accommodate your work essentials—whether it's a laptop, monitor, or paperwork—while still leaving room for personal touches and decorative elements.
+Your desk should be spacious enough to accommodate your work essentials—whether it's a laptop, monitor, or paperwork—while still leaving room for personal touches and decorative things.

 3. Personalize Your Space